spraakbanken/swell-project/Anonymization_guidelines.md

   * Person’s age (e.g. 18 years old)
   * Pseudonymization:
       - Change the year within the range of numbers in 5-year interval.
 If an author writes 18 y.o., provide a number from a range of numbers < age > (+ - 2) - > e.g. 16-20
       - **_???
-If the age is written in letters, plus an error (e.g. "niotton"), could we rewrite right away with a number from the range of +-5 years keeping the error, e.g. "tiogo"???
-At the moment we do not have an option for rewriting.
-Automatically this is not possible either, not even identify which number range to deal with... ???
-(Elena, A10AT1)_**
+There is a complication, though: if for example age is written in letters (and also misspelled, like "niotton" or "sIxtton"), then automatic replacement becomes nontrivial.
+We need to have an option to add "pseudonimyzation" manually directly in the tool by rewriting the target token.
+At the moment this is not possible.
+Another issue with this is that misspelling can be pretty bad and there is a need for "interpretation" by an assistant, e.g. "åttonde" år (elder sister) versus "tionde" år (little sister).
+Added as an issue for anonymization tool.
+(Elena, A10AT1) ??? _**

 ### 6. Dates (all elements directly related to an individual, day, month, year)